 Hanneli’s final performance took place in March 2015.

-As Chairperson of the Rupert Music Foundation, Hanneli is currently involved in supporting classical music in South Africa through the funding of a number of selected concerts, projects and events, including continual support to South African symphonic orchestras.
+As Chairperson of the Rupert Music Foundation, Hanneli is currently involved in supporting classical music in South Africa through the funding of various selected concerts, projects and events, including continual support to South African symphonic orchestras.

 A varied selection of classical music is performed by renowned local as well as international artists.
 Each year’s concert series is concluded with a Christmas-time presentation.